 Can You Help This Reader?

-Please send your answers email to canyouhelp (at) stretcher.com with "Boomerang Kids and Grandkids" as the subject.
+Please send your answers email to canyouhelp (at) stretcher.com with "Wardrobe Options for Losing Weight" as the subject or join the discussion below on Facebook.
 We'll include the best solutions in future issues.

-Please send your answers email to canyouhelp (at) stretcher.com with "Natural Cleaners for Concrete" as the subject.
+Please send your answers email to canyouhelp (at) stretcher.com with "Natural Dog Shampoo Recipes" as the subject or join the discussion below on Facebook.
 We'll include the best solutions in future issues.